Free HTML Email Newsletter Templates

 - Online services such as BeeFree, that has a ton of professional templates.

-Standalone HTML templates are universal solutions.
-Consider Email Templates by emailoctopus.
+Standalone HTML emails are universal solutions.
+Consider email templates by emailoctopus.
 Marked by a neutral design, calm color scheme, and nice typography, all you have to do is to change the text and you are ready to attract users to your website.

 Email frameworks and generators like Contactually are ideal partners for those who prefer a mix and match design.
 With ready-made solutions, it can be tricky to tweak the layout, but with a boilerplate, it is easy.
-Consider Postcards by Designmodo, Foundation for Emails 2, Topol.io and eMail Frame.
+Consider Postcards by Designmodo, Foundation 2, Topol.io and Frame.

 Among these four, Foundation and Postcards stand out.